 That being said – there has always been just one problem with these lists.
 Whenever I request it from a new county, I never know what I'm going to get.

 Sometimes I get lucky.
-There are some counties out there who will deliver a nice, clean excel file that is very well-organized and easy to decipher (not unlike the lists generated by AgentPro247 or ListSource) but unfortunately, there are A LOT of county treasurers who generate lists that are a total disaster.
+There are some counties out there that will deliver a nice, clean excel file that is very well-organized and easy to decipher (not unlike the lists generated by DataTree or PropStream) but unfortunately, there are A LOT of county treasurers who generate lists that are a total disaster.

 I've seen all kinds of random issues show up in these lists, for example: